 As home to the Institute of Transportation Studies, UCLA has experts on public transportation, alternative transportation, traffic, urban mobility, ridesharing services like Uber, how transportation affects public health and parking.
 Click an expert’s name for a more detailed biography and contact information.

-Taylor is a professor of urban planning at the UCLA Luskin School of Public Affairs and director of the UCLA Institute of Transportation Studies.
-Taylor is an expert on transportation policy and his work explores how transportation systems are paid for and how public transportation systems serve people in lower-income neighborhoods, people with disabilities and the elderly.
+Taylor, a professor of urban planning and director of the UCLA Institute of Transportation Studies, is an expert on transportation policy.
+His work explores how transportation systems are paid for and how public transportation systems serve people in lower-income neighborhoods, people with disabilities and the elderly.

 Shoup is a distinguished professor emeritus of urban planning and among the nation’s leading authorities on the link between transportation and land use, particularly public parking.
 His book, “The High Cost of Free Parking,” explains how better parking policies can improve cities, the economy and the environment.

-Matute is associate director of both the UCLA Institute of Transportation Studies and the Lewis Center for Regional Policy Studies.
-Matute is an expert on how technological innovations like driverless cars, electric vehicles and GPS mobile apps like Waze and Google Maps affect transportation accessibility, and also how transportation planning affects the environment, especially in Los Angeles.
+Matute, a lecturer in urban planning and deputy director of the UCLA Institute of Transportation Studies, is an expert on how technological innovations like driverless cars, electric vehicles and GPS mobile apps like Waze and Google Maps affect transportation accessibility, and how transportation planning affects the environment, especially in Los Angeles.

-Callahan is deputy director of the UCLA Luskin Center for Innovation and an expert on environmental health and transportation policy.
+Callahan is co–executive director of the UCLA Luskin Center for Innovation and an expert on environmental health and transportation policy.

-Waheed is research director at the UCLA Labor Center and an expert on low-wage service industries such as taxis, as well as sharing economy businesses like Uber and Lyft.
+Waheed is director of the UCLA Labor Center and an expert on low-wage service industries such as taxis, as well as sharing economy businesses like Uber and Lyft.

 Jackson, professor of environmental health sciences at the UCLA Fielding School of Public Health, is a pediatrician and an expert on how the built environment and design of cities and neighborhoods affects public health, in particular how car-biased urban planning contributes to obesity and stress.